insomnium098/Proyecto-Cytoscape/README.md

 # CytoscapeRegulon

-This R package creates a Cytoscape network from GENSOR unit files from Regulon DB.
+This R package creates a Cytoscape GENSOR network from transcription factor files of RegulonDB.

 Each transcription factor folder needs to have 5 tab delimited files: complexes.txt, modification.txt, objects.txt, reactants_products.txt and reactions.txt.